-The Security Department at Ocean County College strives to provide professional service to ensure the safety of our college community.
+The DCSS at Ocean County College strives to provide professional service to ensure the safety of our college community.
 In doing so, the requirements of the Clery Act are addressed in our security program that provides for:

-- Issuing Timely Warning Notices: Campus Safety Alerts and Crime Alerts - Sending emergency text messages during significant emergency events - Maintaining Daily Crime Log listing crimes occurring on or near the campus - Coordinating the Emergency Preparedness Program
+- Issuing timely warning notices: Campus Safety alerts and crime alerts. - Sending emergency text messages during significant emergency events. - Maintaining a daily crime log listing crimes occurring on college campuses. - Coordinating the Emergency Preparedness Program.